18 Nov Could Your Clients Be Committing One of These 8 Most Common HIPAA Violations?

 Increasing volumes of patient data make it a challenge for covered entities and business associates to maintain HIPAA compliance.
 Even well-organized, knowledgeable clients can struggle with the privacy and protection landscape that steadily grows more complicated as ePHIs and new WiFi-connected medical devices spring into the market.

 MSPs can help clients reduce HIPAA violation risks and maintain audit health with compliance process automation.
-A comprehensive solution that includes security rule assessments, auditor checklist reports and administrative alerts for scan issues works to keep a client’s HIPAA requirements current and risk free.
+A comprehensive solution that includes security rule assessments, auditor checklist reports, and administrative alerts works to keep a client’s HIPAA requirements current and risk free.

 HIPAA compliance is more critical and more complicated than ever.
-MSPs need a solution that goes beyond manual capabilities, and compliance process automation is the answer.
+MSPs need a solution that goes beyond manual capabilities.
+Compliance process automation is the answer.